3nd3r1/datakolo/README.md

 </p>

 <p align="center">
-<strong>Datakolo</strong> is a user-friendly content management system that simplifies the creation, management, and sharing of digital content in a secure and organized environment.
+<strong>Datakolo</strong> is a headless CMS that helps you create, manage, and share content easily.
+Unlike a traditional CMS, it separates content from design, letting you use it anywhere—like websites, apps, or other platforms—while keeping everything secure and organized.
 </p>

 <p align="center">